josephtownshend/myrecovery_tech_test/README.md

 I have spent a bit more time with my app and used flask-restful to refactor it which has made it a lot tidier.
 I have exposed some more of the endpoints and they are working as expected.
 I am going to submit the test at this point - despite it being unfinished I feel like to get any further with it I would need invest much more time.
 Having worked on this now for 2 days I feel like I have made some really good progress into the test - and I've certainly learnt a huge amount.
 In terms of what I would do if I were to move forwards...

 * Testing - I've used unittest before, I would need to find a mocking library for get requests.
-* Figure out how to create an error function rather than returning a message form within `get` request.
+* Figure out how to create an error function rather than returning a message from within `get` request.
 * For the endpoints that aren't single words - figure out how to deal with URLS, Arrays, Biography.

 In all I feel happy with my attempt, I went from not really understanding the challenge to feeling a lot more comfortable with the task in hand.
 I have definitely enjoyed the process, it's been great to get really out of my comfort zone and also learn a great deal about data models, JSON, Python, Flask.